meizabel/documentation/motivation/index.md

 That’s it!
 Now you know what Spine is  all about.

 ---
-When you are ready to dig into details, check [Concepts](/concepts.md)  chapter, which talks about architecture concepts behind the Spine framework.
+When you are ready to dig into details, check [Concepts](/concepts.md)  chapter, which talks about architecture and Domain Model concepts behind the Spine framework.